abrady/RenderdocLab/README.md

 1. Debug the compute shader and observe the inputs and outputs for the given thread are as expected
 2. change the dimensionality of the shader (e.g. change local_size_x/y/z) and get it working.
 Explore the gl_LocalInvocationID and gl_WorkGroupID variables to see that you have an understanding.
+3. Modify the compute shader to perform a different operation (e.g. squaring each value) and verify the output buffer.
+4. Use the in-application RenderDoc API to capture only the dispatch event and inspect the minimal capture.
+5. Enable performance counters in RenderDoc and measure how dispatch size affects execution time.

 ### 4_ComputeSkinning